 Connect the output port (right) of the

-Size operator to the input port (left) of theGrouped Index
+Total Size of ArraySize operator to the input port (left) of theGrouped IndexFormula operator.

 Configure the Third Formula Operator

 Just like in a simple looping Data Workflow, you need to construct a way to know if there is more data to process or if you've reached the end of your data set.
-To do that, you'll use another Formula operator.
-You'll use the formula =CONCATENATE(A,"<=",_arg)
+You'll use a Formula operator with the formula =CONCATENATE(A,"<=",_arg) to do that.
+Here, A is the value in your indexLoopBulk Hidden component.
+And _arg is the value found by your groupedIndex Formula operator.
+Later, you'll use a Decision operator to determine whether this statement is true.

 Drag and drop another Formula operator onto the Data Workflow canvas.

-Configure the Formula operator's Info window as follows:
+Configure the operator's Info window as follows:

 Setting